chaosvolt/MST_Extra_Mod/README.md

 Construction:
 * Beehives.
 This was an idea that came up during the Utterly Mad succession game, and works in a somewhat hacky way.
 No use of the bees field for you, because holy crap bees are awful about homing in on players and never dissipating.
 Producing honeycombs still takes time and some established initial resources to begin with, but the result should be worth it.
+* An option to convert window frames into door frames, as that has been my number one most common cause of roof collapses that shouldn't be happening anyway.
+* Constructable version of charcoal water purifiers.
+* Leather version of door curtains.
+* Makeshift stills, based off a technique looked up that uses sand or earth to insulate glass containers for distillation.
+* Pulley lifters that can be constructed indoors, to provide a source of lifting quality for more advanced bases in isolated areas.
+* Wooden windbreaks, simple barricades mainly to block wind for basic shelters.
+* Version of the tarp lean-to using the leather tarp.

 Other:
 * Escaped livestock now start to filter into the standard forest monstertgroup as time goes on, remaining relatively rare but allowing the player some shot at finding livestock to tame.